separator

 • Residency: California residency is required.

-• Prelicensing Experience/Education: Section 1849 of the CIC was amended to clarify the eligibility requirements to qualify for the life and disability insurance analyst license.
-Specifically, to qualify to apply for this license, individuals must be licensed as both a life-only (LO) and accident and health (AH) licensee for five years prior to taking the qualifying examination.
+• Prelicensing Experience/Education: Individuals must be licensed as both a life-only (LO) and accident and health (AH) licensee for five years prior to taking the qualifying examination.

 • Continuing Education: Not required.